-The 2026 World Cup will be the biggest yet, with 48 teams.
-The tournament will be held in the USA, Canada, and Mexico from June 11 to July 19th.
-Even with the extended format, only a few teams stand out as clear World Cup favourites.
+The 2026 World Cup is underway, and with 48 teams in 12 groups, it's the biggest football event in history.
+Matches are played in the USA, Canada, and Mexico and even with the extended format, only a few teams stand out as clear World Cup favourites so far.

 In this guide, we’ll provide a detailed analysis of the main favourites, assessing their technical quality, recent results, squad data, and current betting market trends.
 Also, you can learn about the dark horses that could disrupt the usual order.